Last Updated on April 26, 2023 by Goya

 (You can opt for two or three courses; we went for three.)

-If I was in Ljubljana for one day only, this would be the place where I’d book a table*… And let myself be surprised over and over again.
+If I were in Ljubljana for one day only, this would be the place where I’d book a table*… And let myself be surprised over and over again.

 *Reservation highly recommended.